Composting at Home

 What about worm composting?

-If you live in an apartment or condominium and would like to compost your kitchen scraps, you might consider vermicomposting.
+If you live in an apartment or condominium, or don't generate yard waste, you might consider vermicomposting for your kitchen scraps.
 Vermicomposting uses red worms in a small container to convert your fruit and vegetable peelings into a nitrogen-rich compost product that is perfect for house plants and planter boxes.
 Read more on our Vermicomposting page.

-County staff holds free backyard composting workshops in the spring.
+County staff holds free year-round backyard composting workshops.
 Read more about them on our Compost Workshop page.
 Or have your composting questions answered by calling (805) 882-3618 or contacting us.
 Just give us a little time to respond!

 Related Materials